-To jazz this up, ask everyone tou00c2u00a0dress in their Saturdayu00c2u00a0look.
+- To jazz this up, ask everyone to dress in their Saturday look.
 That means their weekend clothes, especially the slopping kind

 - Keep the weekend feel going, with takeouts and pizza for team lunch and newspapers lying all over the place

-Or, instead of casual clothes, ask people to wear clothes according to au00c2u00a0black and whiteu00c2u00a0color scheme
+- Or, instead of casual clothes, ask people to wear clothes according to a black and white color scheme

 - Decorate your office in their colors too – from stripey coffee mugs, to polka dot tablecloths.
 Add a stripey rug to the floor.

 Throwing a team lunch?
 Welcoming a new teammate?

 - Why not organize a Team Potluck.
 Ask everyone to bring their favorite dish to cook.

 - Or host an ethnic potluck, with food from everyone’s cultures.
 If they’re from the same culture, as them to bring in regional dishes.